Perfect roads without end

 Alt de la Musara is a picturesque cycling climb situated in the Tarragona province of Catalonia.
 It has been used in the Volta a Catalunya professional race, most recently in 2017 when the riders descended this side.
 The climb on the Vilaplana side is characterized by a high number of hairpin bends, as it winds its way through forest towards the Prades Mountains.
 Ocasionally, the trees open out to offer some nice views looking back down the climb.
 Alt de la Musara is nominally open year-round, with only very rare closures due to snow in winter.

-Rocacorba has a history every cyclist should become a part of.
-Used for over a decade by many local pros as a test of form, the famous mountain is a challenge to anyone and everyone.
+Rocacorba has been used for over a decade by many local pros as a test of form, the famous mountain is a challenge to anyone and everyone.
 The 10.7 km climb has a deceptive overall gradient of 7%.
-Starting teasingly gentle before levelling off and demanding your easiest gear on sections up to 11%, disciplined pacing will pay off for the last half of the climb that averages 9%.
-However, the quiet tree-lined road offers just enough respite to remain achievable for the determined weekend warrior.
-Keep your eyes peeled toward the top for the faded “Look Right” painted on the road to see spanning Pyrenean peaks through an opening in the trees.
+Starting teasingly gentle before levelling off, disciplined pacing will pay off.

 Discover the incredible tours available to explore in Catalonia.Show all